 This definition places hemp seeds in the nutrient-dense category because they have positive health effects due to the nutrient composition.

-Vitamin & Mineral Content of Hemp Seeds
+Vitamin & Mineral Content

 Aside from the obvious beneficial macronutrient breakdown of hemp seeds, they also contain many important nutrients that benefit health.